October 22, 2024 | 4 min read

 E-poster as a medical conference

-The abstract review process is crucial for the conference's reputation and attendees' satisfaction.
+The abstract review process is crucial for maintaining a conference's reputation and ensuring attendee satisfaction.
+By curating a high-quality program, organizers can elevate the attendee experience and strengthen the conference's reputation.

-Abstract management software like Eventact streamlines the process by assigning abstracts, facilitating communication, calculating grades, monitoring progress, and enabling easy control for the chairperson and organizers.
+Abstract management software, such as Eventact, streamlines the entire process by automating abstract assignments, facilitating communication, calculating grades, monitoring progress, and providing easy control for the chairperson and organizers.

 The abstract review process typically has three stages: